Pasha Palanker: Facing Fear, Building Strength, and Leaving a Legacy of Impact

 through struggling having

-being having been in in very deep dark moments all alone by myself and finding a way out and then being able to help guide others out of that place I found a lot of meaning
+being having been in in very deep dark moments all alone by myself and finding way out and then being able to help guide others out of that place I found a lot of meaning

-in my life and that has become my because
+in my life.
+And that has become my because.

-So, a very special moment was had in April at another Robert Irvine Foundation event.
+I love that, man.
+And speaking of your family, I got to meet them in April, right?
+So a very special moment was had in April at another Robert Irvine Foundation event.

 You received,